Franklin Pangborn

 Franklin Pangborn (January 23, 1889 – July 20, 1958) was an American comedic character actor famous for playing small but memorable roles with comic flair.
 He appeared in many Preston Sturges movies as well as the W. C. Fields films International House, The Bank Dick, and Never Give a Sucker an Even Break.
 For his contributions to motion pictures, he received a star on the Hollywood Walk of Fame at 1500 Vine Street posthumously on February 8, 1960.

 Early years

-Pangborn was born in Newark, New Jersey.
-During World War I, he served for 14 months with the U.S. Army's 312th Infantry Regiment in Europe.
+Pangborn was born in Newark, New Jersey; his parents were Benjamin F. Pangborn, an engineer, and Harriet E. Pangborn.
+He attended Miller Street High School and Barringer High School.
+During World War I, he served for 14 months with the U.S. Army's 312th Infantry Regiment in Europe and was wounded and gassed during that time.

 Career

 An encounter with actress Mildred Holland when he was 17 led to Pangborn's first professional acting experience.
 He was working for an insurance company when she learned about his ambitions for acting and offered him an extra's position with her company at $12 per week, initially during his two weeks' vacation.
 That opportunity grew into four years' touring with Holland and her troupe.
 Following that, he acted in Jessie Bonstelle's stock company.

+Pangborn's Broadway credits included The Triumph of an Empress (1911), The Lily and the Prince (1911), Camille (1911), The Marionettes (1911), Ben Hur (1911), Joseph and His Brethren (1913), and Parasites (1924).